HCDigitalScholarship/ds-cookbook/django-plotly-dash/django-plotly-dash.md

 # django-plotly-dash

 Embed one or multiple plotly-dash app(s) into an existing Django app.
 This documentation is adapted from <https://buildmedia.readthedocs.org/media/pdf/django-plotly-dash/latest/django-plotly-dash.pdf>.
-The orginal source code and exampe is in <https://github.com/GibbsConsulting/django-plotly-dash/tree/c50decc7028f0dc8825632e551da94212afb8027>
+The orginal source code and example are on <https://github.com/GibbsConsulting/django-plotly-dash/tree/c50decc7028f0dc8825632e551da94212afb8027>

-## 0 What you need before you preceed.
+## 0 What you need before you preceed

 *  A Django 2.0 or greater project
 *  A plotly-dash app using dash == 0.38.0 (** exactly 0.38.0 version, other versions(lower and higher) do not work currently)
 * put the folder for your plotly-dash app in the same directory of your Django `views.py`.

 ## 1 Installation
 1. First, install the django-plotly-dash package.
 ```